 Changes in the kidneys: Aging kidneys may become less able to reclaim water and electrolytes from the urine (concentrate urine), and, as a result, more water may be excreted in urine.

-Drugs: Many older people take drugs for high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Medications: Many older adults take medications for high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more , or heart disorders that can make the body excrete excess fluid or magnify the ill effects of fluid loss.

-Excess fluid and sodium also occur more commonly in older people because disorders that usually result in excess fluid (fluid overload Overhydration Overhydration is an excess of water in the body.
-People can develop overhydration if they have a disorder that decreases the body’s ability to excrete water or increases the body's tendency... read more )— heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , liver disorders, and kidney disease—are also more common in older people.
+Excess fluid and sodium also occur more commonly in older adults because disorders that usually result in excess fluid (fluid overload Overhydration Overhydration is an excess of water in the body.
+People can develop overhydration if they have a disorder that decreases the body’s ability to excrete water or increases the body's tendency... read more )— heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , liver disorders, and kidney disease—are also more common in older adults.

 A low sodium level in blood (hyponatremia Hyponatremia (Low Level of Sodium in the Blood) In hyponatremia, the level of sodium in blood is too low.
-A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more ) is more common among older people.
+A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more ) is more common among older adults.
 Hyponatremia usually results when the body retains too much fluid, as occurs in heart failure or liver disease.
-Hyponatremia also occurs in older people who take certain types of diuretics (thiazide diuretics such as hydrochlorothiazide), particularly if the kidneys are not functioning normally.
-Diuretics, which are sometimes called water pills, are drugs that help the body eliminate excess fluid.
-Using liquid nutritional supplements or receiving intravenous fluids that are low in sodium while in the hospital also may cause hyponatremia in older people.
+Hyponatremia also occurs in older adults who take certain types of diuretics (thiazide diuretics such as hydrochlorothiazide), particularly if the kidneys are not functioning normally.
+Diuretics, which are sometimes called water pills, are medications that help the body eliminate excess fluid.
+Using liquid nutritional supplements or receiving intravenous fluids that are low in sodium while in the hospital also may cause hyponatremia in older adults.

 Drugs Mentioned In This Article